vmware/vic-product/docs/user_doc/vic_vsphere_admin/appliance_logs.md

 # Access and Configure Appliance Logs #

 You access the logs for vSphere Integrated Containers by using SSH to connect to the appliance.
-You can also access logs and configure log retention for each the different vSphere Integrated Containers components.
+You can also access logs and configure log retention for each of the different vSphere Integrated Containers components.

 **Prerequisites**